Structure of agricultural holdings and methods of agricultural production

 Published data on the structure of agricultural holdings use the following standard classifications:

-Due to rounding of numbers, a total sum may differ from totals of class sizes.
+Due to the rounding of numbers in tables, a total sum may differ from total sums of class sizes.

 Abbreviations